 Performance Per Dollar

 Monthly cost divided by average response time, weighted by included resources (storage, bandwidth, CPU allocation).
-This reveals providers offering genuine performance at competitive prices.
+This exposes providers offering genuine performance at competitive prices.

 Hidden Cost Analysis

-Many hosts advertise low introductory rates then hit you with renewal pricing 3x higher.
+Many hosts advertise low introductory rates then sting you with renewal pricing 3x higher.
 We factor in renewal rates, setup fees, and required add-ons (like SSL certificates or backups that should be included).

 Resource Allocation

 Shared hosting overselling is rampant.
-We analyze server resource ratios where possible—some "unlimited" plans actually limit you to 2% CPU usage.
-Our algorithm penalizes hosts with clearly unsustainable resource promises.
+We analyse server resource ratios where possible, and some "unlimited" plans actually limit you to 2% CPU usage.
+Our algorithm penalises hosts with clearly unsustainable resource promises.

 The Weighting System

-Not all factors matter equally to all users.
+Not all factors matter equally to everyone.
 Our algorithm applies different weights based on hosting type and use case:

 WordPress Hosting Weights